 Artificial greenery works best in any design scheme devoid of charm and interest.
-Faux plants are fantastic for any space that could do with a pop of refreshing color and appeal.
+Fake plants are fantastic for any space that could do with a pop of refreshing color and appeal.
 And the best part about them is that they bring all the style and serenity to space without any hassles.
 This is why they have become so popular in the design world and are office essentials.
-They are decorations of choice for people blessed with the art of killing plants with neglect and for businesses who want attractive surroundings without devoting too much time and resources.
+They are decorations of choice for people blessed with the art of killing plants with neglect and for businesses that want attractive surroundings without devoting too much time and resources.

 Importance of Taking Care of Artificial Plants and Trees

-Over time, artificial plants, trees, and flowers attract dust and do become dirty.
-However, caring for faux plants and trees is comparatively easier and less time consuming than their real counterparts.
+Over time, artificial plants, trees, and flowers attract dust and become dirty.
+However, caring for faux plants and trees is comparatively easier and less time-consuming than their real counterparts.
 You need little yet timely maintenance to clean artificial plants and trees and once you’re done they will look as rejuvenating and as chic as they did the day you unboxed and installed them.

-The leaves, the petals and even stem of artificial plants and flowers tend to lose their sheen over time as dust collects over it.
+The leaves, petals, and even stems of artificial plants and flowers tend to lose their sheen over time as dust collects over them.
 Proper cleaning techniques and regular upkeep are needed to keep them at their refreshing best and make them last for an extended period.
 Here is an easy guide with a few simple tips on how to clean silk plants.